avihut/NetHealthUtil/README.md

 ## Installing and Running the Utility

 _I'm still working on making the deployment and running of the utility easier.
-Something that has proved a bit more elusive since I chose to use python 3.6.
-But in the mean time following these requirements will allow the utility to run._
+Something that has proved a bit more elusive since I chose to use Python 3.6.
+But in the meantime following these requirements will allow the utility to run._

-To install the utility you will need python version +3.2
+To install the utility you will need Python version +3.2

 1. Checkout this repository
-2. Change directory to `py`
+2. Change the directory to `py`
 3. Run the script `install_dependencies.sh`
 4. Run the utility `py/src/nethealth`